AntixK/fcmlbook/index.md

 - Most of the mathematics required to understand and **appreciate** Machine Learning
 - Description of almost all the latest and successful ML models and techniques
 - Motivations and Insights that help to see the bigger picture
-- Pseudo-code for 30+ popular ML/DL algorithms
+- Pseudo-code for over 30+ popular ML/DL algorithms
-- Beautiful plots (Courtsey - My friend)
+- 90+ Beautiful illustrations and plots describing various concepts

 ## About the reader
-Hey there folks of `r/MachineLearning` and `r/learnmachinelearning`!
-This is mainly for you.
-The reader may appreciate this book if she/he has some experience with Multivariable Calculus and Linear Algebra.
-Additionally, if the reader has some experience in programming -especially vectorization (in Languages like Python/Matlab)- it would be of great help understanding the algorithms.
-Ability to imagine, visualize may accelerate the reader's understanding.
+Hey there folks of `r/MachineLearning` and `r/learnmachinelearning`, this book is mainly for you.
+You may appreciate this book if you have some knoeledge avout Multivariable Calculus and Linear Algebra.
+Additionally, some experience in programming -especially vectorization (in Languages like Python/Matlab)- would be of great help in appreciating and understanding the algorithms.
+Ability to imagine and visualize will definitely accelerate your understanding.

-If you find any incorrect information/typographical errors, please forward them to `anandkrish@gmail.com` with "INFO ERROR - FCML" or "TYPO ERROR - FCML" in the subject.
+**Reporting Errata -** If you find any incorrect information/typographical errors or feedback, please forward them to `anandkrish@gmail.com` with "INFO ERROR - FCML", "TYPO ERROR - FCML" or "FEEDBACK - FCML" in the subject.

 ## About the author
 A human with a strong passion towards Machine Learning (and a bit wiser now, I hope..).